jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 probably unwilling person after they have worked hard to sustain the community all their lives, or does the harshness of the local environment make such actions excusable?
-On the other hand, is the purchasing of several dozen slaves for the singular purpose 94
+On the other hand, is the purchasing of several dozen slaves for the singular purpose of exsanguinating them to protect a city an immoral act?
-Alex Greene (order #3262370)                                                                           7
-         of exsanguinating them to protect a city an immoral act?
 What if they are psychotic criminals of the worst kind and are barely considered to be above animals?

 Whether or not we think so, the fact remains that societies did in fact see these sorts of